Nikolozi/AudioUnitV3Experiments/README.md

 # Issue Details

+## Update 4
+After a few email exchanges with an engineer from Apple Developer Technical Support, Case-ID: 1997379, and experimentation, it has become clear that a subclass of AUViewController when used in a MacCatalyst AUv3 plug-in doesn't receive viewWill/DidAppear/Disappear callbacks.
+SwiftUI’s `onAppear`, `onDisappear` and `onChange` of `scenePhase`, also aren't getting called.

+However, when it's a pure macOS AUv3 then it works as expected.
+And things work correctly on iOS.

+This branch `detecting_plug-in_window_closure` has the code demonstrating the issue.
+The `detecting_plug-in_closure_nsviewcontroller` branch uses native code, where viewDidAppear and viewDidDisappear are called every time the plug-in window is open and closed in Logic Pro.

+I have submitted a bug report to Apple: FB12145974.

 ## Update 3
 The last commit demonstrates that the `UIWindow.didBecomeHiddenNotification` notification is never called when the user closes the AUv3 window in Logic.
 The `UIWindow.didBecomeVisibleNotification` is only called once when opening the AUv3 window for the first time.

 ## Update 2

-The last commit demonstrates the isHidden remains false even after the window is closed.
+The last commit demonstrates isHidden remains false even after the window is closed.

-Additionally, I did a separate investigation on the `detecting_plug-in_closure_nsviewcontroller` branch, where I used the original code, which is macOS native code (i.e. NOT MacCatalyst), and it appears that viewDidAppear and viewDidDisappear is called every time plug-in windows is open and closed in Logic Pro.
+Additionally, I did a separate investigation on the `detecting_plug-in_closure_nsviewcontroller` branch, where I used the original code, which is macOS native code (i.e. NOT MacCatalyst), and it appears that viewDidAppear and viewDidDisappear are called every time plug-in windows is open and closed in Logic Pro.
 In this scenario, AUViewController is a subclass of NSViewController.

 My conclusion is that a subclass of AUViewController when used in a MacCatalyst AUv3 plug-in doesn't receive viewWill/DidAppear/Disappear callbacks.
 However, when it's a pure macOS AUv3 then it works as expected.
 And things work correctly on iOS (as previously mentioned).

 ## Update

-The latest commits adds a way of checking if AU's main view's superview or window goes away after user closes the AU window in Logic.
+The latest commits add a way of checking if AU's main view's superview or window goes away after user closes the AU window in Logic.
 They don't seem.
 The video `IssueDetails\LogicPro-superview-window.mov` demonstrates this.
 When closed it still logs information about the superview and window.

 ## Description